VitorRenk/VitorRenk/README.md

 # Hey There.
 I'm Vitor Renk 👨‍💻
 #### Nice to meet you!
-I am a programming student and I am currently looking for my first job in the field.
+I am a programming student who seeks to continuously develop by learning new technologies and working on some projects.

 ## Technologies I work with: